InvoicePDF

 Let's meet Sam.

 Sam runs a small construction company.
 His team finished a big project for a city government client.
-The job went great, but the city’s payment terms were net 90—meaning they wouldn’t pay for 3 whole months!
+The job went great, but the city's payment terms were net 90—meaning they wouldn't pay for 90 days after the invoice date.

 Meanwhile, Sam had to pay his workers every two weeks.
 He also needed to buy supplies for the next project.